ClementinaAngelaRasathi/Javascript-ES6-Features/README.md

-<h1>Javascript ES6</h1>
+# Javascript ES6
-This project is to understand and get some basic knowledge in ECMAScript 6 or ES6.
+This Repository is to understand and get some good knowledge in ECMAScript 6 or ES6.

-All topics are in All ES6 Features Folder
+All topics are in All [ES6 Features](https://github.com/AmuthesWaran/Javascript-ES6-Features/tree/master/AllES6Features) Folder

 Resources: <br/>